2 Skinnee J's: History

 They started to break into the mainstream in 1998 after signing with Capricorn and releasing SuperMercado!, which found airplay on modern-rock radio stations.
 2 Skinnee J's performed at Woodstock '99 and later criticized the event.
 Relations soured with Capricorn and the label delayed release of the second album on 2 Skinnee J's two-album contract, Volumizer, produced by Mickey Petralia, for two years after it was recorded.
 The label folded and the band's contract was bought by Volcano Records.
 When the album was officially released in 2002, many critics refused to review it again as they had reviewed a pre-release version years earlier.
 Rockworthy says the delay and its fallout, which left the band without a label, were a major problem and contributed to their decision to break up in 2003.
 Sexy Karate was released on indie label Dolphins vs Unicorn that year, before their farewell tour in 2003.
 They returned for a "Five Nights of Fury" tour in 2005 and another five-show reunion tour in 2008.

 In 2009 the band website announced the September premier of Get In The Van, a film shot during the 2008 reunion tour.

-Special J, Eddie Eyeball, Lance Rockworthy and Andy Action got together for the band's next reunion tour, billed as "acoustically-charged, tell-all brawls," of which there were seven dates between Feb.
-12 and April 16, 2010.
-These shows were held at small, intimate venues, and featured heavy audience participation, through Q&As and singalongs.
+Special J, Eddie Eyeball, Lance Rockworthy and Andy Action got together for the band's next reunion tour, billed as "acoustically-charged, tell-all brawls," of which there were seven dates between February 12 and April 16, 2010.
+These shows were held at small, intimate venues, and featured heavy audience participation, through Q&A sessions and singalongs.
 In between acoustic versions of selections from their entire catalog of songs, each band member told stories about how songs were written, life on the road and the evolution of the band.
 J Guevara was scheduled to join the band for two of the April shows, and several hints were dropped about plans for a "full-on electric" tour to follow in summer 2010.